Rod Meade Sperry looks at how we can contribute to a world with less suffering.

 I do think there’s a side that Buddhist-sympathetic folks should be on here.
 Simply put, it’s the one that aspires to lead to the least suffering.
 In the US, that doesn’t seem to me to be the one with the most unobstructed access to guns.
 I’m not saying that Buddhists have any unique solution or approach to gun-violence.
 I don’t think we do.
 But we most certainly do have contributions to make when it comes to combating the poisonous powers of anger, ignorance, and violence.

-So this Weekend Reader is about taking a good hard look at what we can offer — to a healthy dialogue, to ourselves, and to others.
+The following articles are about taking a good hard look at what we can offer — to a healthy dialogue, to ourselves, and to others.

 Will we learn to take care and offer refuge to one another — despite any inner or outer differences — or will we become further inured and insulated?
 It’s up to us.
 Does the bodhisattva, hearing the cries of the world, turn toward or away from their source?